Technology and Older Adults: Confidence, Connection and Everyday Support

 4. Managing Health

-Take charge of your health with technology.
-Use the NHS app to book medical appointments, order prescriptions, or consult a doctor online.
-Apps like Elevate offer brain training, and fitness programs like None to Run can guide you toward a healthier lifestyle—all from the comfort of home.
+Technology can make it easier to stay on top of your health.
+Use the NHS app to book GP appointments, order prescriptions or get advice.
+Apps like Elevate offer brain training, and fitness apps like None to Run an guide you toward being more active - all from home.

 5. Financial Independence